6dean/airbnb/README.md

 - Google Maps doesn't zoom on iOS so I use only Plan
 - i need to add one picture and price from offer on the map
 - Displaying full description with a button in offer view

+# TOOLS

+xCode and Android studio emulator with EXPO.
+I used iPhone 14 Pro max and Pixel 4 to work on the app.